SharanKalyan/SharanKalyan/README.md

 Welcome to my profile!

-I am a Data Science and an analytics professional / AI Enthusisast with 6 years worth of rich experience across the analytics technology stack!
-I'm currently leading a team of 4 members in a US based Firm working from Chennai as a Senior Team Lead - Data Science.
-I have experience working on Smart city projects where Object Detection algorithms such as YOLO, Tensorflow, Pytorch plays a majour role!
-I have personally been working on many such projects which you can see my github.
-However, I have more experience working on the statitical models and analysis and I have experience working With Querying languages like MySQL.
-I completed my Bachelor's in Computer Science Engineering, Anna University in 2018, and my PGP in Data Science with Great Lakes in 2019.
-I have experience working for both startups as well as MNC's!
+I am a Data Science professional and AI enthusiast with six years of hands-on experience across the AI/ML technology stack.
+I currently lead a high-performance data science team of four at a US-based firm, working from Chennai as a Senior Team Lead.
+My work spans Smart City projects where object detection algorithms—such as YOLO, TensorFlow, and PyTorch—play a major role.
+I’ve personally contributed to numerous such initiatives, many of which are showcased on my GitHub.
+Beyond deep learning, I also have strong experience in statistical modeling, data analysis, and advanced visualizations using Python and BI tools like Tableau and Power BI.
+I hold a Bachelor's degree in Computer Science Engineering from Anna University (2018) and completed my PGP in Data Science from Great Lakes in 2019.
+Over the years, I’ve had the opportunity to work in both startups and MNCs, giving me a well-rounded perspective across different work environments.

 ⚡ Fun fact : I am a passionate cricketer!
 I even wanted to become a cricketer.
 Since I have good understanding and interest on cricket, I have been actively analysing the datasets related to cricket which you can see on my github!
 I have also been actively participating on many competitions hosted by Kaggle.com and analyticsvidhya.com!